microsoft/VSExtensibility/LSP/Docs/LSPExtensionsSpecification.md

 1. Additional values for enumerations described in the LSP protocol.
 For example [`VSDiagnosticTag`](#vsdiagnostictag) extends [`DiagnosticTag`](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#diagnosticTag).

 A .NET implementation of these extensions can be found on [NuGet](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol.Extensions).

 When using this package in a language server, configure the `JsonSerializer` using `VSExtensionUtilities.AddVSExtensionConverters` in order to allow extensions classes to be correctly deserialized.
-For example, this allows the `JsonSerializer` to correctly deserialize the [`CodeAction.Diagnostics`](https://microsoft.github.io/language-server-protocol/specifications/specification-3-17/#codeAction) entries of a [`codeAction/resolve`](https://microsoft.github.io/language-server-protocol/specifications/specification-3-17/#codeAction_resolve) request into [`VSDiagnostic`](#vsdiagnostic) objects even if [`CodeAction.Diagnostics`](https://microsoft.github.io/language-server-protocol/specifications/specification-3-17/#codeAction) is defined as an array of [`Diagnostic`](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#diagnostic).
+For example, this allows the `JsonSerializer` to correctly deserialize the [`CodeAction.Diagnostics`](https://microsoft.github.io/language-server-protocol/specifications/specification-3-17/#codeAction) entries of a [`codeAction/resolve`](https://microsoft.github.io/language-server-protocol/specifications/specification-3-17/#codeAction_resolve) request into [`VSDiagnostic`](#vsdiagnostic) objects even if [`CodeAction.Diagnostics`](https://microsoft.github.io/language-server-protocol/specifications/specification-3-17/#codeAction) is defined as an array of [`Diagnostic`](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#diagnostic) objects.

 # New methods

 ## GetProjectContexts

 _GetProjectContexts_ requests are sent from the client to the server to retrieve a list of the project contexts associated with a text document.
+An example of project contexts are [multiple target frameworks](https://docs.microsoft.com/en-us/dotnet/standard/frameworks#how-to-specify-a-target-framework) in SDK style .NET projects.

+The labels of all project contexts are presented to the user in the navigation bar at the top of the document.
+When the user changes the project context in the navigation bar, the active project context is changed.

+The client includes the active project context in requests to the server by filling in the [`VSTextDocumentIdentifier._vs_projectContext`](#vstextdocumentidentifier) property.

 _Server Capability_